sdad0o/Practice-javaScript/README.md

 Here’s a list of the projects included in this repository:

 1. **Guess my number**
-   A simple game that help you to improve your DOM skills.
+   A simple game that help you to improve your DOM Manipulation skills.

+2. **Modal**
+   Manipulation with modal to learn about the keyboard events and how manipulate the modal.

+3. **Pig Game**
+   In this project we will applay all what we learn befor.

 ## Getting Started